ddevault/TrueCraft/_posts/2015-02-11-Completed-fluid-dynamics.md

 Additionally, some work was started towards supporting falling sand, but the physics engine wasn't cooperating and work on that will have to resume some other time.
-However, at to dextar0's suggestion, I did take the time to implement stair placement properly.
+However, at dextar0's suggestion, I did take the time to implement stair placement properly.